Arizona State HDSHC Invitational

 - I don't call for cards unless you tell me to

 - I don't flow cross fire but it works well to serve how much you know the topic.
-Regardless, if you say anything important in crossfire, make sure it is in speech so I can flow it.
+Regardless, if you want anything from crossfire on my flow, reference it in-speech.

 - I give speaker scores based on function, not form (I don't care how fluid you are, I care what it is that you're saying).
 That being said, I will never factor in appearance into your speaker points or the ballot.
 I’m not in the business of policing what debaters, especially womxn in debate, wear.